 Tender is extremely proud of the national delivery that is taking place through the Tender Healthy Relationships Programme by all of our partners.

-Please see below for a list of all partners we have worked with so far across the country.
+Please see below for a list of all partners we are currently working with across the country.

 The Change Project offers counselling and training for individuals, couples, families and young people.
 Their overarching ethos as an umbrella organisation is ‘successful, healthy relationships are essential for fulfilling, stress-free lives’.

 Stop Abuse For Everyone (SAFE) has worked to end domestic violence and abuse from its base in Exeter for over 40 years.

 Safe believe in working together to end domestic violence and abuse by providing services for victims to enable them to be safe and, in doing so, recover from harm and regain control over their lives, choices and wellbeing.
 SAFE also raise awareness and work to prevent domestic violence for future generations.

 Brook has been at the forefront of providing wellbeing and sexual health support for young people for over 50 years.
 Our services in local communities, our education programmes, our training for professionals and our campaigning work means that young people are better equipped to make positive and healthy lifestyle choices.

 Angharad is a passionate human rights advocate and firm believer in the power of art to bring about political, individual and social change.
 She has a breadth of experience using drama to inspire, explore and create in various settings including prisons, hostels and schools.